sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 ## Prerequisites

-* A device running Linux, capable of running Docker containers, and enough processing power to run video analysis.
+* A device, such as an Intel NUC, running Linux, capable of running Docker containers, and enough processing power to run video analysis.
 * The IoT Edge runtime installed and running on the device.
 * To connect to the IoT Edge device from your Windows machine, you need the [PuTTY SSH client](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or an equivalent utility.
 * Before you start, you should complete the previous [Create a live video analytics application in Azure IoT Central](./tutorial-public-safety-create-app.md) tutorial.